okami101/vuetify-admin/packages/docs/docs/guide/tutorial.md

 You will find complete source code of this tutorial [in the main repo](https://github.com/okami101/vtec-admin/tree/master/examples/tutorial).
 :::

-## YAML based code generation
+## Get YAML based code generation

-Before we start, take one of this [YAML files descriptors](https://github.com/okami101/vtec-admin/tree/master/examples/tutorial/admin/generators).
+Before we start, take one of this [YAML files descriptors](https://github.com/okami101/vtec-admin/tree/master/examples/tutorial/admin/generators) on your prefered locale.
 This file will serve as a basis for next resources code generation.

-:::warning SOURCE CODE
+:::warning JSON SCHEMA
 This file follow a particular Vtec Generator [JSON Schema](https://json-schema.org/).
-More detail one [dedicated section](generators#yaml).
+More detail on file creation in [dedicated section](generators#yaml).
 :::

 ## Installation